liveahero-wiki/liveahero-wiki.github.io/_charas/shoen.md

 {% include sidekick-infobox.html stockId=10121 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="shoen"
+h_gachaResult = "...I am Shoen,<br>someone who makes good use of characters and spreads them around...<br>that’s the kind of man I am." s_gachaResult = "My name's Shoen, I'm a simple calligrapher.<br>My writing is not really good but,<br>If it help master and the others..<br>I will provide assistance,<br>With all that I can offer" salesStart = "I'm going." salesEnd = "I'm back." battleStart = "Singular focus in each stroke...until the final one.<br>This is the path of my writing." action = "...Alright." attack = "Humph!" skill = "It's fleeting..." special = "Scattered ink gather to end evil.<br>Depart...Ninety-nine Ink Marks." smallDamage = "Nn!" bigDamage = "Uoo!" win = "It will break and disappear again.<br>Born and then gone...an existence like a bubble.<br>...the lifes of the characters, are a fleeting one." lose = "I guess this is retribution...My characters...I'm sorry." assist = "Maybe this can help." assisted = "Thank you."
 APPRECIATION = "It's important to keep your mind calm.<br>You must alway find time to attend to your own needs...
 Do you want to fold origami together?<br>It always puts my heart at ease."
 DAILY = "...
 I was just folding origami.<br>Well, if it is time to get to work...
 I am ready."
 RELATION = "Toshu is different alien species than I, but our hearts share the same fondness for Japanese culture.<br>This is a secret, but if you give him sweets made from red bean paste he will be greatly pleased."